 Mom and dad had prayed with us at night when we were really small, but only one year had we gone to church.
 We went to a small church in Gig Harbor during the 1964-1965 school year.
-It was there that the Lord really began moving in my life, but I didn't have a Bible, and didn't know enough to try to find one and keep reading it after we left there.
-All I knew was that I loved this Lord who loved me unconditionally, and I loved to sing about him -- and to him.
+It was there that the Lord really began moving in my life, but never having had a Bible, it hadn't yet occurred to me to try to find one and keep reading it after we left there.
+All I knew was that I loved this Lord who loved me unconditionally, and I loved to sing about Him -- and to Him.

 At the end of that school year, we moved to Yakima for the summer, where my folks picked fruit in the orchards, and then on to Seattle.
 There we got caught up in school and city life, and having adventures around Greenlake.
 Our second year there I started junior high school and met the gal who eventually talked my dad into letting me join C.A.P.

 She and the colonel who made the Bible really come alive to us were both Catholic, so for a time I tried going to Mass.
 Every time I went, though, I got asthma.
 When I told my mom about it, she said it was because they burned incense, like in the Old Testament.
 So that ended my efforts at attending the Catholic church.